Introduction

 3.2.1 Raw

-Fig 3.2A - Raw Infusions and Reinforcements
+Fig 3.2A Raw Infusions and Reinforcements

 Paralysis is used here for the free CC, but Blast is also good for the damage and flinches.
-The
+The infusions and reinforcements are the same for all the raw builds.

-Attack is fine - the damage difference is quite small.
-Dropping 1 Sharpness is okay as well, but
+While Attack reinforcements are stronger than Affinity reinforcements, having a few Affinity instead of Attack is fine the damage difference is quite small.
+Dropping 1 Sharpness is okay as well, but 2 is recommended for comfortable sharpness.

 TL:DR is 1-2 Sharpness, rest Attack/Affinity, no Element